 - Parsley and/or other dog-friendly herbs

-- Starting with cleaned and deboned fish, rinse the fish in cold water (optional), and then slice into thin strips/pieces.
-The fish will shrink as it dehydrates, so upsize for shrinkage if you wish to have larger finished treats.
+- Starting with cleaned and deboned fish, rinse in cold water (optional), and then slice into thin strips/pieces.
+The fish pieces will shrink as it dehydrates, so upsize for shrinkage if you wish to have larger finished treats.
+Double check everything to ensure that there are no bones while prepping your fish.

 - Optional: To marinate, combine the marinade ingredients in a non-metallic/non-corrosive dish.
 Mix with the prepared fish to ensure thoroughly coated.
 Cover the container and place in the refrigerator to marinate, mixing periodically to ensure all the pieces get a nice bath in the marinade.

-- Optional: If pre-heating (see note below), do this after marinating and before dehydrating.
+- Optional: If pre-heating (see note below) for added food safety, do this after marinating and before dehydrating.

 - Once ready to dehydrate, arrange the prepared pieces onto the dehydrator tray.
 Maximise your layout for volume and efficiency, but make sure to allow some space for good air circulation through the racks for efficient and consistent dehydration.